practicalearning/strings/README.md

 # Strings
-String Data Type

-## What is a String?
-String is textual data, for example name, paragraph, song, lyrics or etc... .
+String is textual data type, for example name, paragraph, song, lyrics or etc... .

-## How do you declare a string in Python?
+## Declare a string in Python
 To create a string, put the sequence of characters inside either single quotes, or double quotes up to you

-### one line
+### One line
 ```
 name = 'salman'
 ```